Preference Learning in School Choice Problems: Introduction

+The DA mechanism's efficiency loss is due to the homogeneity of the rank-order reports.
+The higher number of students reporting $sab$ in the DA mechanism results in an increased need for random tie-breaking to assign students to schools, leading to greater inefficiency.

+The homogeneity of rank-order reports under the DA mechanism is partly driven by the strategy-proofness.
+A student wants to submit $sab$ when her unobserved preference type $\theta$ is above $1-v$.
+Hence, when information acquisition is costly, a student's optimal information strategy would focus around $1-v$, learning whether the preference type is above or below that value.
+If a student's unobservable preference type is close to, but greater than, $1-v$, then they are more likely to report $sab$ than $asb$.
+On the other hand, in the Boston mechanism, a student with a similar preference type is likely to submit $asb$ because optimal information acquisition in the Boston mechanism focuses on a cutoff point much higher than $1-v$ (\autoref{lem:boston_screen}).

-An additional source of the DA's inefficiency is that homogeneous rank-order reports discourages costly information acquisition.
-Students' rank-order reports are then more driven by ex-ante match utilities $(E[u_s] = v + \frac{1}{2} > u_a=1)$ and become even more homogeneous (\autoref{prop:transition_by_alpha}).
-This interaction between homogeneous rank-order reports and less information acquisition is mutually reinforcing, becoming an intensifying cycle that increases the DA mechanism's greater use of tie-breaking, resulting in the inefficiency.
-This inefficiency is further exacerbated when a higher cost of information acquisition boosts the intensifying cycle.
-Therefore, the DA mechanism becomes increasingly less efficient compared to the Boston as the marginal cost of information increases (\autoref{prop:monotone_da}).
+Moreover, the homogeneity of rank-order reports is also intensified by the cost of information acquisition.
+An increased reliance on random tie-breaking due to the homogeneity of rank-order reports discourages the gathering of costly information.
+This results in rank-order reports being more influenced by expected match payoffs ($E[u_s]=v+\frac{1}{2} > u_a=1$) and become even more homogeneous (\autoref{prop:transition_by_alpha}).
+This creates a self-reinforcing cycle between homogeneous rank-order reports and reduced information acquisition, further exacerbating the loss of efficiency in the DA mechanism.
+A lower marginal cost of information acquisition can mitigate the reinforcing cycle and ultimately the efficiency loss by the DA mechanism.